borjavb/bq-lineage-tool/README.md

   there still might be some edge cases that suddenly are not covered.
 SQL is hard.
 * It doesn't work with `TVF` (Table Valued Functions) - although ZetaSQL parses it, the output won't show the columns of the TVF.
+* Automatically infer UDFs - they have to be defined as part of the script that is going to be parsed.

 ## How to use
 The folder `/src/test/examples` has multiple examples of how to use this parser.
 The main caveat